You are here

 The TGA has introduced improvements to help bring Australian medicine labels up to date and align them with international best practice.
 They will help Australians to make more informed choices about their medicines and to use them more safely.

 We have developed posters targeted at healthcare professionals and consumers.
-These will be gradually released over the 4 year transition period.
+These were gradually released over the 4 year transition period.

-Please download these 'Your medicine, your knowledge' materials to help raise awareness about medicine labelling improvements.
+Please download and print these 'Your medicine, your knowledge' materials to help raise awareness about medicine labelling improvements.

 Information for health professionals